computer-reinvention/ChainFactory/README.md

 Generate {num} haikus on the topic of {topic}.
 Each haiku should follow the traditional 5-7-5 syllable structure.
 ```

 The benefit of using this approach is not that apparent when we have a small number of inputs.
-However, when we reach the >5 input variables teritory just defining a 1 line purpose and the input varables is like magic.
+However, as the number of input variables goes up, defining the purpose in a single sentence and just listing the inputs is quite helpful and keeps the chain definition clean.

+**Side Note**: The generated prompt can be automatically optimized using something like `DSpy` - which would then make this way of defining the chain superior than writing prompts manually for all cases.

 ### Out
-The `out` keyword defines part of the .fctr file that defines the output structure of the chain.
-The `out` section contains attributes for the desired output structure - it can refer to the models defines in the def section to creae more complex outputs.
-Not defining the out section means that the chain output is to be a single string with no enforced structure.
+The `out` keyword defines the output structure of the chain.
+You can refer to the models defines in the def section to create complex output structures.
+If the `out` section is not defined, the chain output is assumed to be a single string with no enforced structure.

 Example Usage:
 ``` yaml